Installation

 • dbflow_workflow_logs — full history of workflow events

-No manual service provider registration is needed — DBFlow Core uses Laravel package auto-discovery (DbflowLabs\Core\Providers\DBFlowServiceProvider).
+No manual service provider registration is needed for Core — DBFlow Core uses Laravel package auto-discovery (DbflowLabs\Core\Providers\DBFlowServiceProvider).
+Filament Standard and DBFlow Pro have different registration rules — see the sections below.

 1. Register WorkflowDefinitionProvider classes in a host service provider